JetBrains/Qodana/topics/qodana-cloud-release-notes.md

 ## July 2024

-The new project setup is implemented in Qodana Cloud.
+The new project setup is implemented in %cloud%.
 Now you can choose how you would like to run %product%, and the wizard will guide you through the configuration process.
 This covers running %product% locally as well as using various CI/CD solutions.